MimiOnuoha/Data-and-digital-mapping-ITP2017/README.md

 - Read Borges and Baudrillard (in that order, see readings folder)
 - Read this article on [When Google Goes Blind](http://www.atlasobscura.com/articles/investigating-censored-spots-on-google-earth)
 - Add at least one geojson layer to your map(s):
-	- Use data that you have gathered from somewhere else.
-Make sure you incorporate
+	- Use geojson data that you have gathered from somewhere else.
+	- As usual, push your map online and send me the link before class.
 - Keep your Moves data running!